kyma-project/kyma/docs/getting-started/10-create-function.md

 6. Select **Save** to confirm the changes.

-  You will see the message confirming the changes were saved.
+  You will see a message confirming the changes were saved.
 Once deployed, the new Function should have the `RUNNING` status.

     </details>
 </div>